ESP-Number-One/RacketReady/README.md

 `frontend` if you only want to run it on those respectively.

-If you have the extensions for this setup correctly you should not need to run these but if you don't want to fath with that just run the following
+If you have the extensions for this setup correctly you should not need to run these but if you don't want to fath with that just run the following.

 #### Formatting